Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

 \section{Some estimates on $V$, $V^{\uparrow}$, $\hat V^{\uparrow}$ and the diffusion in $V$}

 In this section, we prove some estimates for the processes $V$, $V^{\uparrow}$ and $\hat V^{\uparrow}$, especially about the hitting times and the exponential functionals of these processes.
 We also prove some facts used in Section \ref{genedesres}.
 Even though Section \ref{genedesres} gives the main ideas, the estimates we prove here actually represent the biggest part of the work for the proof of Theorem \ref{cvdutl}.
 Some of them are rather classical but some others, especially those of Subsection \ref{new technical}, are new and technical.
-They are used in this paper in place of simpler estimates that are true in the case of a drifted brownian potential, but not for a general spectrally negative L\'evy potential.